Eye in the Sky (2007 film): Reception

 The film received generally favourable reception and was hailed for the plot's authentic and dark atmosphere, and realistic use of surveillance tech to make the story believable.
 One criticism was that the film was too short and therefore not enough for those looking for something more.

 Perry Lam of Muse magazine writes, 'If the ending of the movie is more than a little contrived and predictable, there are enough surprises along the way for us to savor before we get there.'

 Festivals and awards

 Eye in the Sky premiered as an Official Selection at The 2007 Berlin Film Festival and as an Opening Film at The Hong Kong International Film Festival.

 Awards and nominations

 Remake

-A South Korean remake titled Cold Eyes starring Sol Kyung-gu, Jung Woo-sung and Han Hyo-joo was released in 2013.
+A South Korean remake titled Cold Eyes starring Sul Kyung-gu, Jung Woo-sung and Han Hyo-joo was released in 2013.

+Another remake, The Shadow's Edge, featuring Jackie Chan and Tony Leung Ka-fai who also original starred, was released in 2025.